Lou Ye: Career

-Censorship Issues
+Censorship in China

 Lou Ye's films have proven controversial in their content, and often deal with issues of sexuality, gender, and obsession.
 Government censors banned his first film Weekend Lover for two years, while his breakout film Suzhou River was banned (with Lou receiving a 2-year ban from filmmaking) but has since been authorized in China.

 Later, after Lou submitted Summer Palace to the 2006 Cannes Film Festival without approval from Chinese censors, he was banned from film-making again, this time for five years.
 The film itself was also banned, though according to Lou this was because it was not up to the SARFT's standards for picture and sound quality.

-In 2016, Lou's The Shadow Play wrapped the shooting.
-The film deals with Forced evictions, demonstration by residents and violent scenes, e.g., killing and body burning.
-Hong Kong actor Edison Chen also performed in this film.
-Therefore, the film couldn't get permission for screening for more than two years.
-In 2018, the film finally made its world premiere in Taiwan's Golden Horse Film Festival.
+Lou also had to re-edit his film The Shadow Play for two years before he was granted a distribution license in mainland China.
+The film's plot centers on the investigation of a corruption scandal, inspired by real events in Xiancun.
+It also touches upon the issue of forced evictions of urban villages in Guangzhou during China's economic reform.